 Dr. Anil K. Chauhan is named Director of Thrombosis and Vascular Biology (June 2022)

-Dr. Manasa Nayak receives AHA career development award (March 2022)
+Dr. Manasa Nayak receives an AHA career development award (March 2022)

 Dr. Anil K. Chauhan is named to Distinguished Scholar Program (February 2022)